framesurge/perseus/docs/next/en-US/second-app.md

 ### `index_page()`

 This is the actual component that your page is.
-Technically, you could just put this under `template_fn()`, but it's conventional to break it out independently.
-By annotating it with `#[component(IndexPage<G>)]`, we tell Sycamore to turn it into a complex `struct` that can be called inside `template!` (which we do in `template_fn()`).
+By annotating it with `#[component(IndexPage<G>)]`, we tell Sycamore to turn it into a complex `struct` that can be called inside `template!` (which we do in `template_fn()`), and the `#[perseus::template(IndexPage)]` tells Perseus to do a little bit of work behind the scenes so that you can use `index_page` directly in the later `.template()` call.
+In previous versions of Perseus, you needed to do that boilerplate work yourself.

-Note that this takes `IndexPageProps` as an argument, which it can then access in the `template!`.
+Note that `index_page()` takes `IndexPageProps` as an argument, which it can then access in the `template!`.
 This is Sycamore's interpolation system, which you can read about [here](https://sycamore-rs.netlify.app/docs/basics/template), but all you need to know is that it's basically seamless and works exactly as you'd expect.

 The only other thing we do here is define an `<a>` (an HTML link) to `/about`.
 This link, and any others you define, will automatically be detected by Sycamore's systems, which will pass them to Perseus' routing logic, which means your users **never leave the page**.
 In this way, Perseus only pulls in the content that needs to change, and gives your users the feeling of a lightning-fast and weightless app.